-If you aren't familiar with Intrinio, this article will get you started.
-You can create an account for free, which will give you access to the API keys you need to enter to use the Excel add-in and API.
+To get started, create an account or start a limited data trial or paid subscription here.
+Both options will give you access to the API keys you'll need to enter and use the Excel add-in and API.
 Follow the Excel tutorial or the API tutorial if you have never used Intrinio before.

 ECONOMIC DATA IN EXCEL EXAMPLES

 Once you are up and running in Excel, you will be familiar with this syntax:

 In that formula, you put a stock ticker, "AAPL", with a data tag, "last_price", to pull the real time stock price for that stock.
 To pull the most recent economic data, you replace the ticker with the tag for an economic index and the item with a tag describing how you want to see the data.

 Pulling the most recent non-farm payrolls into Excel